-NOTES: Sparling claims his six verse text is "an unmutilated version" accessible "for the first time in a hundred years....
+NOTES [351 words]: Sparling claims his six verse text is "an unmutilated version" accessible "for the first time in a hundred years....
 In every other collection [including Duffy] it has appeared as three stanzas, made up of fragments."
-Zimmermann's text agrees essentially with Sparling's. - BS
+Zimmerman-SongsOfIrishRebellion's text agrees essentially with Sparling's. - BS

-The first broadside versions of this song date to 1650, obviously referring to Charles II, who was then in exile.
+The first broadside versions of this song date to 1650, obviously referring to British King Charles II, who was then in exile following the execution of his father Charles I in 1649.
 It wasn't safe to refer to him by name, so the allegorical "blackbird" was used.
 It seems also to have been used of James II, and perhaps also to his son James III.
 However, the title came to be most strongly associated with Bonnie Prince Charlie.

 After the Jacobite Rebellion of 1745, the same situation arose as in 1650.
 It was generally not safe to speak of Charlie, so the Jacobites adopted various circumlocutions -- the "blackbird," the "moorhen," or simply "Somebody."